react-navigation/react-navigation.github.io/versioned_docs/version-7.x/upgrading-from-6.x.md

 />
 ```

+Similarly, the `headerTruncatedBackTitle` option in Stack Navigator is renamed to `headerBackTruncatedTitle` for consistency.

 #### `animationEnabled` option is removed in favor of `animation` option in Stack Navigator

 Previously, `animationEnabled: false` was used to disable the animation for the screen transition in Stack Navigator.